NTTLimitedRD/plumbery/README.md

 Are you looking for a cloud plumber?
 We hope that this one will be useful to you.

+## What does plumbery do?

+Plumbery is a command-line utility for both Windows and Linux that takes a "fittings file", which is a file describing your desired cloud infrastructure on the Dimension Data Cloud and builds it for you.
+Plumbery is idempotent, so you can run it multiple times with the same outcome.

+Plumbery also includes a library of example "post-deploy" scripts, supporting cloud-config, for Linux distributions.

 ## Infrastructure as code at Dimension Data with Apache Libcloud